 When you let TunnelBear connect to a server automatically, it selects the fastest server based on the ping time, but this is not necessarily the fastest server.
 The speed can depend on multiple factors besides ping time and latency.
-At Tom's VPN, we have a six-step guide to testing VPN speeds, and we applied this test to TunnnelBear.
+We have a six-step guide to testing VPN speeds, and we applied this test to TunnnelBear.
 Here are the results.

 TunnelBear Speed Test Results

 During our TunnelBear review, we tested server speeds at four different times over a one-day period.
 The best and most consistent speeds throughout the day are available in Singapore, Germany, and the UK.

 We also calculated the daily average at these three locations based on the percentage of the base speed.

 Average Speed as percentage of base Internet Speed

 Besides, here are the best one-time speeds we got from the TunnelBear server in the course of our tests.

 Best speed in Mbps